titoBouzout/AutoComplete/README.md

-All Autocomplete Sublime Text
+AutoComplete Sublime Text
 ===========================================================

-Extends the default autocomplete to find matches in all open files.
+Extends the default autocomplete functionality to find matches across all open files.
+Provides optional syntax/file blacklisting.

-By default Sublime only considers words found in the current file.

 You may need to copy the following line to your settings file